dbmdz/iiif-server-hymir/README.md

 Example:

 Let's assume you have a bunch of jpg-files residing in the directory "/var/local/iiif/images" for objects with identifiers `00000001`, `00000002` and so on.
 The `images`-directory contains a directory for each object in which in turn all images of an object reside.

 The files are named "image_00000001_00001.jpg", "image_00000001_00002.jpg", ... thus containing the object id and the image number in the filename.

-An example for a rules.yml entry (including matching just for identifiers and numbered images with digits) then just could look like this:
+An example for an entry in the `rules.yml`  (including matching just for identifiers and numbered images with digits) then just could look like this:

 ```yaml
 - pattern: ^(\d{8})_(\d{5})$